 Devastating floods in Pakistan

-UNICEF is on the ground working with partners to help children and families.
+Six months since catastrophic floods struck Pakistan, UNICEF is on the ground working with partners to help children and families.

 UNICEF will continue to respond to urgent humanitarian needs, while also restoring and rehabilitating existing health, water, sanitation and education facilities for families returning home.
 But much more support is needed to ensure we can reach all families displaced by floods and help them overcome this climate disaster.

-We need your urgent support to help save lives.
+We need your urgent support to help save lives:

-Many of the hardest-hit areas are amongst the most vulnerable in Pakistan, where children already suffer from high rates of malnutrition, and poor access to water and sanitation.
 Climate-related crises will not affect everyone equally.
 Children will suffer more than adults, with those in the poorest communities bearing the biggest burden.

 UNICEF is doing everything it can to support children and families affected and protect them from the ongoing dangers of waterborne diseases, malnutrition and protection risks.
 UNICEF is on the ground with partners, delivering life-saving medical and other emergency supplies to support children and women affected by the floods.